phuongtranth/-Python-RFM-Analysis/README.md

 # [Python] RFM Analysis and Customer Segmentation Visualization
 ### I. Introduction
 In this project, I conducted an **RFM** (Recency, Frequency, Monetary) analysis for a **global retail company** -  SuperStore, utilizing Python to segment customers and deliver actionable insights **for the Marketing and Sales teams**.
-Through exploratory data analysis, segmentation modeling, and visualizations, I supported the teams in optimizing customer engagement and enhancing strategic decision-making by identifying key customer groups for targeted campaigns.
+Through exploratory **data analysis**, **segmentation modeling**, and **visualizations**, I supported the teams in optimizing customer engagement and enhancing strategic decision-making by identifying key customer groups for targeted campaigns.

 #### Dataset
 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.